esmitperez/writers-block/src/app/styles/default/anthropomorphism.md

 ---
-title: Anthropomorphism
+name: Anthropomorphism
-taxonomy: Language and Grammar
+topic: Language and Grammar
 ---

 Don't attribute human qualities to software or hardware.